rhueno/anti-java-agent/README.md

 ### how does it work?

-it checks vm arguments for java and native agents, observes attach state and tracks dynamic agent activity on supported runtimes.
+it checks vm arguments for [java agents](https://docs.oracle.com/javase/7/docs/api/java/lang/instrument/package-summary.html) and native agents, observes attach state and tracks dynamic agent activity on supported runtimes.

 java 8 includes an optional legacy blocker for late java agent loading. newer hotspot runtimes can be hardened further by disabling the attach mechanism and dynamic agent loading.

-### build